TheInsomniac/browser-bookmarks/README.md

-Firefox Bookmarks
+Firefox / Chrome Bookmarks Export
 ===

-Just a simple python script that automatically exports your *nix or OSX Firefox bookmarks into prettified HTML.
-This extracts the data directly from the sqlite database so can be done while Firefox is running.
+Just a simple python script that automatically exports your *nix or OSX Firefox or Chrome/Chromium bookmarks into prettified HTML.

 All "Folders" are headers and the links themselves are lists beneath each header.